-These gluten free brownies are remarkably easy and fudgy and, in all seriousness, taste like the real deal even though they’re flourless.
-But don’t take our word for it.
-Try them and see if anyone can tell the difference.
+These gluten free brownies, made with chocolate, butter, and tapioca starch are remarkably easy and fudgy and, in all seriousness, taste like the real deal even though they’re flourless.
+Swear.

-These gluten free brownies, created by blogger Josh Weissman of Slim Palate, are fudgy, flourless, easy, gluten free, and, quite simply, flat out spectacular.
-Without further ado, here’s the recipe.
-See if anyone can tell the difference between these and regular brownies.
-This recipe has been updated.
+These gluten free brownies, created by blogger Josh Weissman of Slim Palate, are fudgy, flourless, easy, gluten free, paleo, and, quite simply, flat out spectacular if not the best gluten free brownies we’ve ever experienced.
+Go on.
+We dare you.
+Bake a batch and see if anyone notices any difference between these and regular brownies.
 Originally published April 28, 2016.–Renee Schettler Rossi

 - Quick Glance

 - 20 M

 - 1/2 teaspoon baking soda

 - 1/4 cup tapioca starch or tapioca flour